Rubilmax/foundry-storage-check/README.md

-# 🔥🛠️ Foundry Storage Diff Reporter
+# 🔥🛠️ Foundry Storage Upgrade Seatbelt

-- Protect your Smart Contract Proxy from storage collisions when upgrading, by running this action in a CI on each of your Pull Requests!
+- Protect your Smart Contract Proxy from storage collisions upon upgrading, by running this action in a CI on each of your Pull Requests!

 ## How it works